geoserver/geoserver/doc/en/user/source/gettingstarted/index.rst

 Getting Started
 ===============

-This section of the user guide contains an quick overview of GeoServer to get new users performing common tasks quickly and easily.
+This section contains short tutorials for common tasks in GeoServer, to get new users using the system quickly and easily.

 .. toctree::
    :maxdepth: 2